Architecture Presentation - Visions Reviewed

 Case study projects will feed the Pecha Kucha presentations (Presenting Project facts).
 From there, students will develop their own narratives through modelling and drawing workshops, finalized by a Poster design (Presenting Project Visions).

-In the second part of the minor students will translate their conceptual design into a storyline and -board to produce a moving image in a medium of choice - e.g. drawings, models or footage (Presenting Project Prospects).
+In the second part of the minor students will translate their conceptual design into a moving image in a medium of choice - e.g. drawings, models or footage (Presenting Project Prospects).
 This exercise in filmmaking stresses the value of approaching spatial plans as narratives; of the relationship between narrator and viewer, the aspect of time and movement, of the relationships between different scales and perspectives.

 After finishing this minor, you are able to:

-- generate inspiring design ideas through conceptual models and drawings;
+- generate and express a spatial design idea through conceptual models and drawings;

-- translate a storyline into a short film through drawing, filming, modelling, writing and/or editing).
+- Create a short film through drawing, filming, modelling, writing and/or editing).

 - Presenting Project Facts (BK7140): 3 ECs